 The Association of Benedictine Colleges and Universities (ABCU, 2007) has discerned ten hallmarks for Benedictine education that emerge out of the Benedictine monastic tradition: love, prayer, stability, conversatio, obedience, discipline, humility, stewardship, hospitality, and community.
-According to Hisker and Urick (2019) to fully appreciate the relevance of these core values for Benedictine leadership, they need to be cross-referenced with five core values drawn from Catholic social teaching:
+Hisker and Urick (2019) use these ten hallmarks as the basis for a vision of Benedictine leadership.
+According to Hisker and Urick to fully appreciate the relevance of these core values for Benedictine leadership, they need to be cross-referenced with five core values drawn from Catholic social teaching: